I didn’t learn about Black history at school – but all children should | DJ Spoony

 These are just two key examples from Black history that I’d like to see embedded in the UK curriculum.
 I have many more that go beyond narratives around immigration, colonisation and slavery.

-Among them are the involvement of Black Africans in the building of Egypt’s pyramids; the work of major civil rights players like Rosa Parks and Martin Luther King; and Ethiopia’s Emperor Haile Selassie, who should be studied to disprove the narrative that Black nations couldn’t work together.
+Among them are the involvement of Black Africans in the building of Egypt’s pyramids; the work of major civil rights players like Rosa Parks and Martin Luther King; and Ethiopia’s emperor Haile Selassie, who should be studied to disprove the narrative that Black nations couldn’t work together.

 I’m hopeful these case studies will one day be taught in schools across Britain to increase Black visibility.
 Black history is so much more than a month, and every subject has a responsibility to make sure all pupils understand this.

-The sharing of information on Black History will go a long way towards combating and challenging prejudice.
+The sharing of information on Black history will go a long way towards combating and challenging prejudice.
 This is something we should all want.

 DJ Spoony is a British DJ, radio presenter and member of the UK garage production trio, the Dreem Teem